uccser/cs-field-guide/csfieldguide/chapters/content/en/human-computer-interaction/sections/usability-heuristics.md

 TV remote controls often provide a great example of a complicated interface.
 One reason that they have so many buttons is that it can help to make the device look impressive in the shop, but once you get it home, many of the buttons become redundant or confusing.

-{image file-path="img/chapters/remote-complex.jpg" alt="A complex remote control." alightment="left"}
+{interactive slug="complicated-remote" type="in-page"}

-The remote control shown here has several buttons that could potentially do the same thing: "Direct Navigator", "Guide", "Function Menu", "Status" and "Option" all give access to different functions, but it's hard to predict which is which.
+The remote control shown here has several buttons that could potentially do the same thing: "Direct Navigator", "Guide", "Menu", "Status" and "Option" all give access to different functions, but it's hard to predict which is which.
-This remote has about 55 buttons altogether!
+This remote has 22 buttons altogether!

 {image file-path="img/chapters/remote-simple.jpg" alt="A simple remote control." alignment="left"}